Love Island 2020 cast - meet the 12 singletons looking for love

 The ITV2 goliath confirmed last year that an additional winter series was on its way with £50,000 up for grabs.

-Our line-up sees a brand new cast of characters hoping to find love, including Rochelle Humes’ sister Sophie Piper heading to the Love Island villa along with a former Miss Ghana UK contestant and, for the first time, female twins.
-We’ve not even mentioned the heir to the Lanhydrock estate yet either…
+Our line-up has seen a brand new cast of characters enter the sparkling Love Island villa in a bid to find their type on paper, and there’s already been fireworks, with more on the way.

-Laura Whitmore is taking over presenting from Caroline Flack and Iain Stirling returns to narrate the series which returns on Sunday, 12th January at 9pm.
+Laura Whitmore has taken over presenting from Caroline Flack, while Iain Stirling has returned to narrate the series which airs nightly on ITV2 at 9pm.

 Here’s what you need to know about Love Island’s 2020 line-up.